TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 ---

+## Production Considerations

+This demonstration was built to showcase capabilities and architectural patterns.
+In a production deployment, several elements would require hardening:

+**Identity Verification**
+The current DOB/postcode verification would be augmented with SMS OTP for high-risk actions (address changes, refill requests).
+Multi-factor authentication would be mandatory for any personally identifiable health information disclosure.

+**Rate Limiting**
+Tool endpoints would implement rate limiting to prevent abuse.
+A customer repeatedly failing identity verification would trigger fraud alerts and temporary account locks.

+**Encryption at Rest**
+While Supabase encrypts data at rest, production deployments for healthcare customers often require customer-managed encryption keys (CMEK) for additional control and auditability.

+**Audit Retention**
+Current event logs are stored indefinitely.
+Production systems require configurable retention policies (typically 7 years for HIPAA) with immutable append-only logs and cryptographic integrity verification.

+**Disaster Recovery**
+Point-in-time recovery, automated backups, and cross-region replication would be configured to meet customer RTO/RPO requirements.

+**Load Testing**
+The architecture would be validated under realistic load: 1,000 concurrent conversations, sustained API call rates, database connection pooling under stress.

+**Monitoring**
+Production requires comprehensive observability: latency percentiles (p50, p95, p99), tool success rates, compliance check frequency, escalation patterns, and customer satisfaction correlation.

+These production requirements don't invalidate the demo architecture—they build on it.
+The fundamental design (server-side compliance, webhook tools, real-time audit trails) remains sound.
+The hardening is operational, not architectural.

+---

 ## FDS Role Alignment

 This project was built as a demonstration of the skills required for a Forward Deployed Strategist role at ElevenLabs.
 The FDS role sits at the intersection of technical implementation, customer success, and strategic consulting.
 Aurix demonstrates competency across these dimensions: